 The talking book is damaged.
 How should I let the library know?

-Place a string or rubber band around the damaged cartridge or cassette.
+Place a string or rubber band around the damaged cartridge.
 Do not include notes.
 Do not put anything on the outside of the container.

 My machine won’t work.
 What do I do?

 You may either bring the machine in for an exchange or contact the library for mailing instructions.
 We will send an adhesive-backed label to place on the box to return the old one.
 You may wait until the new player arrives so you can use that box, or use any box it will fit inside if you no longer have the one it came in.

 I don’t like the books I’ve been getting.
 What should I do?